Complete intersection Approximation, Dual Filtrations and Applications: Abstract

 \section{Abstract}

 We give a two step method to study certain questions regarding associated graded module of a \CM \ (CM) module $M$ \wrt \ an $\m$-primary ideal $\A$ in a complete Noetherian local ring $(A,\m)$.
-The first step, we call it Gorenstein approximation, enables us to reduce to the case when both $A$, $ \GA = \bigoplus_{n \geq 0} \A^n/\A^{n+1} $ are Gorenstein and $M$ is a maximal CM $A$-module.
+The first step, we call it complete intersection approximation, enables us to reduce to the case when both $A$, $ \GA = \bigoplus_{n \geq 0} \A^n/\A^{n+1} $ are complete intersections and $M$ is a maximal CM $A$-module.
 The second step consists of analyzing the classical filtration $\{ \Hom_A(M,\A^n) \}_{\nZ}$ of the dual $\Hom_A(M,A)$.
 We give many applications of this point of view.
 For instance let $(A,\m)$ be equicharacteristic \& CM.
 Let $a(G_\A(A))$ be the $a$-invariant of $\GA$.
-We prove: \begin{enumerate} \item $a(G_\A(A)) = -\dim A$ \ff \ $\A$ is generated by a regular sequence. \item If $\A$ is integrally closed and $a(G_\A(A)) = -\dim A + 1$ then $\A$ has minimal multiplicity. \end{enumerate} We give an example of a non-CM \ local ring $(R,\n)$ with $a(G_\n(R)) = -\dim R$.
-We extend to modules a result of Ooishi relating symmetry of $h$-vectors.
+We prove: \begin{enumerate} \item $a(G_\A(A)) = -\dim A$ \ff \ $\A$ is generated by a regular sequence. \item If $\A$ is integrally closed and $a(G_\A(A)) = -\dim A + 1$ then $\A$ has minimal multiplicity. \end{enumerate} We extend to modules a result of Ooishi relating symmetry of $h$-vectors.
+As another application we prove a conjecture of Itoh, if $A$ is a \CM \ local ring and $\A$ is a normal ideal with $e_3^\A(A) = 0$ then $G_\A(A)$ is \CM.